A garden for all seasons, landscaped beauty and a haven for wildlife

 The visitor centre, café, shop and toilets are all on one level.
 There is a garden viewpoint from the visitor centre and Terrace Café.

-Threave House has five main rooms to see, but there are steps up to the main entrance and stairs to the main floor.
+Threave House has five main rooms to see – there are steps up to the main entrance and stairs to the main floor.

 There are some inclines in the grounds although the tarmac paths allow easy access.

-A manual wheelchair and two mobility scooter are available for hire (please book in advance).
+A manual wheelchair and two mobility scooters are available for hire (please book in advance).